hanminlli/detCGD_Code/README.md

 ├─  Experiment_code.py
 ├─  plot.py
 ├─  README.md
-├─  dataset
-├─  figures
-├─  result_exp_1
-├─  result_exp_2
-├─  result_exp_3
-└─  result_exp_4
+└─ dataset
 ```

 Codes for running experiments are in file `Experiment_code.py`, there are functions for a total of four experiments in this file.
+We need to first create the directory `.\dataset` and download the corresponding datasets into this folder before running.

 ### [Corrspondence]: